 Lamp may explode causing bodily harm or death.
-1) Always wear protective clothing whenever the lamp door is open or while handling the lamp.
-2) Ensure those within the vicinity of the cinema projector are also equipped with protective clothing.
+1) Always wear protective clothing whenever lamp door is open or while handling lamp.
+2) Verify those within the vicinity of the projector are also suited with protective clothing.
 3) Never attempt to access the lamp while the lamp is on.
-Wait a minimum of 10 minutes after the lamp turns OFF turning the cinema projector off, disconnecting it from a power source, and opening the lamp door.
+Wait at least 10 minutes after the lamp turns OFF before powering down, disconnecting from AC and opening the lamp door.